 Similarly to branding, the customer experience is much more in your hands when you run your own shop.
 When a customer buys from your shop, their customer journey from start to finish is yours to control and customise.
 From the homepage to the follow-up email requesting a review, it's all up to you.
 It may be more work, but it’s yours to own and yours to master!

 Expanding your clientele

 When selling on a marketplace, generally we think of buyers as the end-users.
-With the exception of Alibaba, most of these marketplaces give you prices on single product purchases, though Alibaba will often provide you with prices for purchasing major quantities.
+With the exception of Alibaba, most of these marketplaces give you prices on single product purchases, though Alibaba will often provide you with prices for purchasing large quantities.
 If you’re targeting smaller retailers (i.e. brick-and-mortar shops), then selling on Amazon or Etsy is definitely not ideal.

 Naturally, selling on your own shop provides you with the freedom of displaying whatever prices and discounts that you want.
 If you sell small products like USB cables, then offering them at discounted prices if someone purchases 100 items is a no-brainer.

 Nothing feels more powerful than buying USB cables in bulk at a great price!

 What can you learn from marketplaces like Amazon?